By David Tomas, on 24 May 2022

 Con: you bear all challenges and costs of traffic-building and converting visitors into buyers.

-This is a platform such as the app store or Google play which is solely dedicated to application software.
+This is a platform such as an app store or Google play which is solely dedicated to application software.

 Con: costly intermediaries, file-size constraints, product presentation and payment challenges, operational complexity.

-This is a distributor such as Amazon that has major web presence where you can sell both physical and virtual products.
+This is a marketplace like Amazon that has a major web presence where you can sell both physical and virtual products.

 Pro: fast way to get national distribution at a variable cost with little upfront spending.